Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Introduction

 This need for geometric flexibility and mesh-robust discretizations becomes even more pronounced in free-surface seepage, where an evolving wet--dry interface and localized steep hydraulic gradients lead to a nonlinear free-boundary problem with inequality constraints on partially saturated or outflow boundaries \citep{neuman1970femfree,bath1979nomeshiter,lacy1987freesurface}.
 Classical FEM treatments include iterative free-surface updating schemes and fixed-domain formulations such as the residual-flow procedure to avoid repeated remeshing \citep{neuman1970femfree,bath1979nomeshiter,lacy1987freesurface,desai1983residualflow}, while more recent strategies employ interface-capturing and moving-boundary techniques, including level-set and moving-mesh methods \citep{herreros2006levelset,frolkovic2012levelset,darbandi2007movingmesh}.
 Because the free surface and seepage face are solution-dependent and may exhibit gradient singularities near wet--dry transitions, locally refined meshes are often required around active-set switching regions and geometric singularities; accordingly, adaptive refinement remains an effective route to improve efficiency and robustness \citep{rank1986adaptive,boeriu2005adaptiveparallel,ashby2021adaptive}.
 These considerations motivate an adaptive extension of the present polygonal CSFEM framework for free-surface seepage, where refinement can be driven by solution features such as phreatic-surface curvature, seepage-face flux, and residual indicators while preserving the flexibility of quadtree--polygonal discretizations.

-The objective of this work is to develop a polygonal CSFEM for seepage analysis in saturated porous media, using Wachspress interpolation on convex and nonconvex polygonal elements and gradient smoothing on triangular subcells so that smoothed hydraulic head gradients are obtained from boundary integrals only.
-Hybrid quadtree--polygonal meshes are employed to handle hanging nodes without additional constraint equations, and a fixed-mesh iterative procedure is adopted for free-surface seepage.
-The proposed approach is validated through benchmark problems for steady-state, transient, and free-surface seepage, showing close agreement with analytical and reference solutions and demonstrating strong robustness on both polygonal and quadtree meshes.
-The remainder of this paper is organized as follows: Section~\ref{sec:CSFEM_seepage} presents the polygonal CSFEM formulation, Sections~\ref{sec:wachspress} and \ref{sec:free_surface} describe the Wachspress interpolation and free-surface strategy, Section~\ref{numerical_examples} reports numerical validations, and Section~\ref{Conclusions} concludes the paper.
+The objective of this work is to develop a polygonal CSFEM for seepage analysis in saturated porous media, using Wachspress interpolation on convex polygonal elements and gradient smoothing on triangular subcells so that smoothed hydraulic head gradients are obtained from boundary integrals only.
+Hybrid quadtree meshes are employed to handle hanging nodes without additional constraint equations, and a fixed-mesh iterative procedure is adopted for free-surface seepage.
+The proposed approach is validated through benchmark problems for steady-state, transient, and free-surface seepage.
+The remainder of this paper is organized as follows: Section~\ref{sec:CSFEM_seepage} presents the polygonal CSFEM formulation, Sections~\ref{sec:wachspress} and \ref{sec:free_surface} describe the Wachspress interpolation and free-surface strategy, Section~\ref{numerical_examples} reports numerical validations, and Section~\ref{Conclusions} concludes the work.